What is Tax on Savings Interest? Understanding Tax on Savings

 The personal allowance is the amount of income you can earn before having to pay income tax.
 It applies to all taxable income and not just income from savings.

-In the 2023-24 tax year the personal allowance stands at £12,570 which means you can earn up to that threshold tax free.
+For example if you have a personal allowance of £12,570 this means you can earn up to that threshold tax free.

 Everyone gets the personal allowance and you can use it to earn income from savings tax free if you haven’t exhausted it on other sources of income such as wages or pensions.